 - 1. The student will submit to the professor, in writing, the reasons for contesting the grade. - 2.
 The professor will respond in writing to the student within ten days. - 3.
-If this does not bring about satisfactory resolution the student may take the grievance to the Academic Dean who will rule on the matter.
-The procedure is as follows: - the student must submit a written request for a review of the issue(s) to the Academic Dean and include a copy of the student's statement to the professor and the professor's response. - this request must be submitted to the Academic Dean by January 31 for fall grades, by June 15 for spring grades, and by October 15 for summer grades.
+If this does not bring about satisfactory resolution the student may take the grievance to the Vice President for Academic Affairs who will rule on the matter.
+The procedure is as follows: - the student must submit a written request for a review of the issue(s) to the Vice President for Academic Affairs and include a copy of the student's statement to the professor and the professor's response.

-- the decision of the Academic Dean will be final. - if the professor involved is the Academic Dean, the written request may be submitted to the Chair of the Academic Committee.
+- this request must be submitted to the Vice President for Academic Affairs by January 31 for fall grades, by June 15 for spring grades, and by October 15 for summer grades. - the decision of the Vice President for Academic Affairs will be final. - if the professor involved is the Vice President for Academic Affairs, the written request may be submitted to the Chair of the Academic Committee.